Dragonmasterx87/CompBio1-Tulane/docs/day2/3multi.md

 #OUTPUT
 ```
 ![](../../assets/images/umapcorr.JPG)

+Note in the plot above how cells from two treatments are intermixed, we have removed the batch effect due to treatment from this dataset.

 ### STEP13 Clustering

+Now we want to cluster our data, so that we can visualize various cell types.

 ```r
 # Algorithm 3 is the smart local moving (SLM) algorithm https://link.springer.com/article/10.1140/epjb/e2013-40829-0
 pbmc <- pbmc %>%